 - Baking Spray – make sure to spray the inside of your pan with a good baking spray!

-Easy Lemon Pound Cake Recipe (video)
+Easy Lemon Pound Cake with Lemon Glaze (video)

 - 1 ¼ cup unsalted butter, softened at room temp